The rates of growth in an acylindrically hyperbolic group: Well-orderedness

 \subsection{Main theorem}

-We prove the following theorem, which implies Theorem \ref{main}, combined with Lemma \ref{wpd.acyl}. \begin{thm}[Well-orderedness for uniform WPD actions] Suppose $G$ acts on a $\delta$-hyperbolic graph $X$ such that the action is $D$-uniformly WPD and non-elementary.
-Assume that there exists a constant $M$ such that for any finite generating set $S$ of $G$, $S^M$ contains a hyperbolic element on $X$.
+We prove the following theorem.
+Note that Theorem \ref{main} immediately follows from this theorem combined with Lemma \ref{wpd.acyl}, since the lemma says that an acylindrical action is uniformly WPD, so that every hyperbolic element is WPD. \begin{thm}[Well-orderedness for uniform WPD actions] Suppose $G$ acts on a $\delta$-hyperbolic space $X$, and $G$ is not virtually cyclic.
+Let $D(\epsilon)$ be a function for WPD.
+Assume that there exists a constant $M$ such that for any finite generating set $S$ of $G$, the set $S^M$ contains a hyperbolic element on $X$ that is $D$-WPD.
 Assume that $G$ is equationally Noetherian.
 Then, $\xi(G)$ is a well-ordered set. \end{thm}

 \proof We will prove that $\xi(G)$ does not contain a strictly decreasing convergent sequence.
 To argue by contradiction, suppose that there exists a sequence of finite generating sets $\{S_n\}$, such that $\{e(G,S_n)\}$ is a strictly decreasing sequence and $\lim_{n \to \infty} e(G,S_n)=d$, for some $d>1$.